psnact/SimplePresenter/USAGE.md

 **Purpose:** Clean output for congregation viewing

 **Features:**
-- Independent formatting from livestream
+- Independent formatting from other canvases
 - Optimized for large text readability
 - Can use different backgrounds